lavi135246/pytorch-Learning-to-See-in-the-Dark/README.md

 # pytorch-Learning-to-See-in-the-Dark
-Learning to See in the Dark using pytorch 0.4.0
+Learning to See in the Dark using PyTorch 0.4.0 and 1.0.0

 ### Original tensorflow version
 Chen Chen, Qifeng Chen, Jia Xu, and Vladlen Koltun, "Learning to See in the Dark", in CVPR, 2018. <br/>